sylvansun/sylvansun.github.io/_news/announcement_2.md

 related_posts: false
 ---

-With only reading score 28 and listening score 26, I will have to take the exam again :cry:.
+With only reading 28 and listening 26, I will have to take the exam again :cry:.

 ***